bttcprotocol/bttc-doc/docs/del-val.md

 A delegator does not need to host a full node to participate in the verification.
 They can stake BTT tokens to a validator and receive a portion of the reward in exchange.
 Because they share the reward with the validator, the delegator also shares the risk.
 Delegators play a crucial role in the system because they can choose the Validator as they wish.

 ### Voting related contract interface description
-#### How to vote for a Validator
+#### Vote for a Validator

 * Contract method:`ValidatorShare:buyVoucher(uint256, uint256)`
 * Parameters:
     * `_amount`：vote amount
-    * `_minSharesToMint`：minimum amount of the proxy token
+    * `_minSharesToMint`：The minimum acceptable number of share tokens.
+The BTT voted by the delegator for the validator will be converted into share tokens to represent the share of the user's votes for the validator in the total votes.
+The delegator can query the number of shares he owns through the `balanceOf` method of the validator's ValidatorShare contract.
 * Illustration
-    1. Before calling buyVoucher, you need to authorize the contract [`StakeManagerProxy`](https://tronscan.org/#/contract/TEpjT8xbAe3FPCPFziqFfEjLVXaw9NbGXj/code) to transfer [`BTT`](https://tronscan.org/#/contract/TAFjULxiVgT4qWk6UZwjqwZXTSaGaqnVp4/code) from validator account, that is, you need to call the `approve` method of BTT first.
+    1. Before calling buyVoucher, you need to authorize the contract [`StakeManagerProxy`](https://tronscan.org/#/contract/TEpjT8xbAe3FPCPFziqFfEjLVXaw9NbGXj/code) to transfer [`BTT`](https://tronscan.org/#/contract/TAFjULxiVgT4qWk6UZwjqwZXTSaGaqnVp4/code) from delegator account by calling the `approve` method of BTT.
     2. Each validator has a corresponding ValidatorShare contract.
 You can access the validators[validatorId].contractAddress of StakeManagerProxy to obtain the ValidatorShare contract address of a validator
     3. This method can also used as adding votes for validators